creativenucleus/jtruk-timezoner.js/README.md

 ### 1) Timezone Selector

-The content of this DOM element will be replaced by a dropdown selector when the script initialises.
+The content of the DOM element with ID `jtzr-ui` will be replaced by a dropdown selector when the script initialises.

 ```javascript
 <span id="jtzr-ui">Times are presented in UTC+1</span>